ABAWD Exemptions

 Policy

-able bodied adult without dependents(g) exemption, the participant is exempt from able bodied adult with dependents (ABAWD) work requirements and three-month time limit.
+When an NA participant meets an able bodied adult without dependents(ABAWD) exemption, the participant is exempt from the ABAWD(g) work requirements and three-month time limit.

 The entire month does not count towards the three-month time limit when an exemption occurs at any time during a benefit month.